Meet the team

 Nature and Health Practitioner

 Alister’s passion for trees spans nearly 50 years.
 With a degree in Forestry and experience in public and private woodland management, he’s dedicated to raising awareness of their importance.
-A former arboricultural consultant, Alister became a Forest of Avon Trustee in 2020 and Chair in 2022, proud to support the Trust’s vital work at this crucial time.
+An arboricultural consultant, Alister became a Forest of Avon Trustee in 2020 and Chair in 2022, proud to support the Trust’s vital work at this crucial time.

 Alister Rankine